re-framejs/re-framejs/docs/Loading-Initial-Data.md

 ```

 You'll notice that this handler does nothing other than to return a ` map`.
 That map
-will become the new value within `app-db`.
+will become the new value within `appDb`.

 We'll need to dispatch an `:initialise-db` event to get it to execute. `main` seems like the natural place:
 ```Clojure